kslimani/rjc/README.md

 ## Usage

-Let's suppose the IP address of the machine running the server is `192.168.1.5`.
+Let's suppose that the IP address of the machine on which the server is to be run is `192.168.1.5`.

 Run the server (use -h for help) :